kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/evaluating-written-communications.md

 ---

-## Evaluating Sentences
+## Check Your Understanding

-> ❓ Now that you have evaluated some paragraphs, let’s practice evaluating writing at the sentence level.
+Now that you have evaluated some paragraphs, let’s practice evaluating writing at the sentence level.

-> **Complete the quiz below.** Each question of the quiz will ask you to select which version of a sentence you think is better.
+> ❓**Complete the quiz below.** Each question of the quiz will ask you to select which version of a sentence you think is better.
 This will test how well you are able to evaluate some of the 7Cs, especially Clarity, Conciseness, Concreteness, and Correctness.

 <div data-tf-widget="nlghneFr" data-tf-iframe-props="title=Better Sentence" data-tf-medium="snippet" style="width:100%;height:500px;"></div><script src="//embed.typeform.com/next/embed.js"></script>